Social Media Marketing Service – Overcoming Challenges

 Embrace the Social Media Team Concept

 Sales team members, customer service team members, and industry experts all have a place at the social media table.
-While it’s easy to assume they don’t know as much as you do about social media, they are experts and they can provide value in authenticity and “humanize” the brand messages.
-Their ideas do have value, and it’s your job to translate them into a social media strategy that works.
+While it’s easy to assume they don’t know as much as marketing managers about social media, they are experts and they can provide value in authenticity and “humanize” the brand messages.
+Their ideas do have value, and it’s a manager’s job to translate them into a social media strategy that works.

 The Intake Form

-What type of form does your client fill out upon signing up for your services?
-Compare your intake form to other service providers and make sure you’re gathering all of the relevant information.
+What type of form does your social media team receive before starting your campaign?
+Compare your intake form to other service providers and make sure your team is getting all of the relevant information they need for success.

 Here are links to a few other agency Social Media Intake forms:

 What about website visitors?
-How many people visited your client’s website as a result of your social media posts?
+How many people visited your website as a result of your social media posts?
 Even more important, how many people “clicked through” and interacted with the brand or “converted” by downloading an eBook or filling out a form?